 Credit Risk: The Council's U.S. Government obligations were rated AA+ and Aaa by Standard & Poor's and Moody's Investor Services, respectively.
-The Negotiable CDs were not rated.
+The negotiable CDs were not rated and are fully insured by the FDIC.
 The Council's investment policy does not specifically address credit risk beyond the adherence to all relevant sections of the Ohio Revised Code.